PHPWord

 Most particles passed through, some deflected, and few bounced back.

-This led to the discovery of the
+This led to the discovery of the nucleus in an atom.

 Conclusions:

-small, dense, positively charged nucleus
+Atom has a small, dense, positively charged nucleus.

 Electrons revolve around the nucleus in empty space.